Opened: April 22, 1998

 Scary Factor: Low.
 The animals look like they could stroll right up to the vehicles, but there are cleverly camouflaged barriers and drops protecting both the animals and passengers.

 When To Go: Kilimanjaro Safaris ordinarily sees the second or third longest waits at Animal Kingdom.
 You’ll either want to ride before 10am or save it for the last hour that it’s operating.
-Check your Times Guide to see when the last Safari departs because it may be earlier than the rest of the Animal Kingdom.
-If you’re unable to ride during one or both of those times, then FASTPASS is a good choice.
+Check your Times Guide to see when the last Safari departs because it may be earlier than the rest of the Park due to darkness in the fall/winter.

 Expect to Wait: Waits between 30 and 50 minutes are common in the afternoon.